ditlef9/python-nextjs-postgresql-devsecops-gcp/report-pdf-generation/README.md

 ---

-## 📦 2 Python Utils and Functions
+## 🌐 5 Setting up Google Cloud Infrastructure for Report PDF-generation

 ---

+## 🧪 6 Generating test data: Repositories and their vulnerabilities (critical, high, medium, low)

+---

+## 📄 7 Creating PDF with Vulnerabilities

+---

+## 📊 8 Adding a barchart

+---

+## ☁️ 9 Uploading PDF to Buckets

+---

+## 📧 10 Sending PDF as email

+---

-## 🖥️ 3 Running the Finished Report PDF-generation Locally
+## 🖥️ 11 Running the Report PDF-generation Locally

 **1. Clone the repository**